WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 - technical errors you encountered and how you fixed them, or what was the process you found to fix them
 - general technical notes that took you some time to figure out that might help a future student
 - any technical help you received from other students, mentors, or supervisors

+## How should I ask for help to solve a problem?

+There is a way to escalate how to ask for help.
+This shows you how you can escalate a problem in order from start to finish:

+1. Try to solve it yourself via documentation provided in the wiki and in Sharepoint
+2. Try to solive it yourself via an internet search
+3. Try to solve it using ChatGPT, provided that the information you provide ChatGPT is not private to WEHI
+4. Ask your fellow students
+5. Ask your supervisor, and cc in your fellow students

+Please also make sure you explain the problem in detail, with screenshots and any error messages.
+These should be saved into your technical diary that should be stored in Sharepoint.